SerpicoProject/Serpico/README.md

 # Serpico
 ## SimplE RePort wrIting and CollaboratiOn tool
 Serpico is a penetration testing report generation and collaboration tool.
 It was primarily developed to cut down on the amount of time it takes to write a penetration testing report.
-Read About Serpico below for more information.

 ## Huge Thanks
 Wouldn't exist without testing, support, and feature suggestion of the rest of the [Moosedojo team!](https://github.com/MooseDojo).